Axway/amplify-central/content/en/docs/integrate_with_central/webhook/api_discovery_webhook.md

 ## Create the webhook

-Register the webhook that will receive notifications for changes in discovered API Service revisions.
+Register the webhook that will receive notifications for changes in discovered API service revisions.
 To do this, create a Webhook resource within the scope of the integration created above.
 For this tutorial, use a webhook listener at [https://webhook.site/](https://webhook.site/).
 Run the following command to create a webhook:

 ```bash
 axway central create -f webhook.json -o json -y > webhook-details.json